ForestAdmin/agent-nodejs/docs/deployment/cloud/deploy-on-ubuntu.md

 rsync -avz -e "ssh -i ~/.ssh/aws.pem -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null" --exclude=node_modules --exclude=.git --progress QuickStart ubuntu@ec2-18-204-18-81.compute-1.amazonaws.com:~/
 ```

-In the example above, we use a SSH connection to transfer the file and we connect to the remote server using an identity_file (a private key).
+In the example above, we use an SSH connection to transfer the file and we connect to the remote server using an identity_file (a private key).

 | Option            | Description                            |
 | ----------------- | -------------------------------------- |